Our Mission: To provide full-time chaplains in all of Virginia’s state adult prison facilities.

 Like a small, flickering beacon in the distance, GraceInside purposes to be the light of Jesus Christ calling forth hope and change and a new way.

 GraceInside’s chaplains are like lighthouses beckoning toward a new port for the 30,000 currently incarcerated in Virginia’s state prison system.
-Prisons can be treacherous seas, but they can also be transformative ones.
+Prisons can be treacherous seas, but they can also be a transformative ones.

 Virginia is unique in that our chaplains are not state employees.
 Our chaplains are privately funded by caring individuals, churches, denominations, foundations and businesses.